-This Management Discussion and Analysis ("MD&A") should be read in conjunction with the Condensed Consolidated Financial Statements of California Nanotechnologies Corp. (the "Company" or "Cal Nano") for the period ended May 31, 2016 and the related Notes.
+This Management Discussion and Analysis ("MD&A") should be read in conjunction with the Condensed Consolidated Financial Statements of California Nanotechnologies Corp. (the "Company" or "Cal Nano") for the period ended August 31, 2016 and the related Notes.
 The Company's reporting currency is in U.S. dollars and all amounts in this MD&A are expressed in U.S. dollars.
-The Company reports its financial position, results of operations and cash flows in accordance with International Financial Reporting Standards ("IFRS"), as issued by the IASB.
-This discussion has been completed as of August 1, 2016.
+The Company reports its financial position, results of operations and cash flows in accordance with International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board ("IASB").
+This MD&A has been completed as of October 12, 2016.